mrayanasim09/python-projects/CONTRIBUTING.md

 Now, you can start making your contributions.
 Here are some ideas on how you can contribute:

-* Add new Python projects to the relevant categories.
+- Add new Python projects to the relevant categories.
-* Improve existing projects by fixing bugs or adding new features.
+- Improve existing projects by fixing bugs or adding new features.
-* Enhance the documentation to make it more informative and user-friendly.
+- Enhance the documentation to make it more informative and user-friendly.
-* Refactor code to improve readability and maintainability.
+- Refactor code to improve readability and maintainability.

 ### 5. Commit Your Changes

 Once you've made your changes, it's time to commit them.
 Stage the files you want to include in your commit:

 ```
-  git add .
+  git add.

 ```

 Commit the changes with a meaningful commit message that explains the purpose of your changes: